 18-26-year-old residents of the European Economic Area (EU, Norway, Iceland, and Liechtenstein)

-For free entrance, you should show a residence card or valid piece of ID.
+You should show a residence card or valid piece of ID for free entrance.

 If you’re not entitled to free admission, you should book your ticket online in advance or buy Paris Museum Pass.
 The Pass gives free access to more than fifty museums and monuments in Paris and the Paris region.